From the series "Parades"

 This work is an opportunity to present an artistic narrative of this contemporary micro-society that wonders.
 The artist approach through these images is to attach himself, not to the photographic truth in a carnival context, but to focus on the narrative power it offers.

-Carnival is a highly anticipated moment in our Caribbean societies.
+Carnival is a highly anticipated moment in Caribbean societies.
 These carnivals, areas of popular expression and counter-power, historically constitute a time when everything is reversed.
 Tensions are relaxed, society expresses itself as one single body.
 It is a poetic image of this body (absolute and mythical) that the photographer searched via several residences.
-It’s a specific reading of this ephemeral societal organization, mirror of our contemporaneity that he wants to feature with this photographic project.
+It’s a specific reading of this ephemeral societal organization, mirror of caribbean contemporaneity that he wants to feature with this photographic project.

 As a Caribbean, Nicolas Derné knows that stereotypes from outside are often very strong about islands.
 The first key step was to remove the essence of the carnival stereotype.
 This famous color that blow away the eye, make us dazzled, keeping a certain opacity to the real essence.
 By removing one of the first attribute of the carnival's first stereotype, color, he can focus on emotion, not being interested in photographic veracity as much as their narrative power.